Magnetic fluctuations and anisotropy in UTe2: a multi-orbital study based on GGA+U and RPA

 To discuss magnetic fluctuations, we consider interactions between $5f$ electrons on uranium atoms.
 We adopt the local Coulomb interactions, which are represented by the Hamiltonian:

-Here, $f^\dag_{ism\sigma}$ and $f_{ism\sigma}$ denote the creation and annihilation operators of the $5f$ electrons with the magnetic quantum number $m$ and spin $\sigma$ at the sublalttice $s$ in the $i$th Bravais lattice site.
+Here, $f^\dag_{ism\sigma}$ and $f_{ism\sigma}$ denote the creation and annihilation operators of the $5f$ electrons with the magnetic quantum number $m$ and spin $\sigma$ at the sublattice $s$ in the $i$th Bravais lattice site.
 The particle number operator $n_{ism\sigma} = f^\dag_{ism\sigma} f_{ism\sigma}$ and the spin operator $\bm{S}_{ism} = \frac{1}{2} \sum_{\sigma\sigma'} f^\dag_{ism\sigma} \bm{\sigma}_{\sigma\sigma'} f_{ism\sigma'}$ have been introduced, where $\bm{\sigma}$ denotes the Pauli matrices defined in Appendix~\ref{sec:paulimatrices}.
 The on-site interaction parameters, $\tilde{U}$, $\tilde{V}$, $\tilde{J}$ and $\tilde{J}'$, represent the intra-orbital Coulomb interaction, the inter-orbital Coulomb interaction, the Hund's coupling, and the pair hopping interaction, respectively.
-Note that these interactions are regarded as residual interactions of quasiparticles, which should be distinguished from the bare Coulomb interactions $U$ considered in the GGA+$U$ calculations.
+Note that these effective interactions entering the RPA susceptibilities should be distinguished from the Coulomb interactions $U$ considered in the GGA+$U$ calculations.
 For simplicity, we set $\tilde{U} = 100\meV$, $\tilde{V} = 40\meV$ and $\tilde{J} = \tilde{J}' = 20\meV$, keeping these values fixed under pressure.
-Note that the interaction term $H_\mathrm{int}$ is described in the non-relativistic basis, while the non-interacting term $H_0$ is described in the relativistic basis.
+Note that the interaction term $H_\mathrm{int}$ is described in the nonrelativistic basis, while the noninteracting term $H_0$ is described in the relativistic basis.
 We convert the interaction term into the relativistic basis (see Appendix~\ref{sec:vertex_rel}).
 Then, we apply random phase approximation (RPA) to consider the on-site Coulomb interactions (see Appendix~\ref{sec:rpa}).

 We calculate magnetic susceptibilities $\chi^\mu(\bm{q})$ along the crystallographic axes $\mu = a, b, c$.
 They are obtained as